Zikare/novelai-scenarios/crash-landed-on-alba/ReadMe.md

 Crash-Landed on Alba
 ====================

-In an unknown future where humanity still remains split into wealthy and poor people, you were lucky to be born as the daughter of a rich, interstellar business mogul.
-You were lacking nothing, except, perhaps, agency - autonomy.
+In an unknown future, where humanity still remains split into wealthy and poor people, you had the luck to be the only child of a rich, interstellar business mogul.
+You were lacking nothing, except, perhaps, agency, autonomy.

-So you did what any self-respecting spoiled teenager would do and stole your father's private luxury spacecraft.
-Your directed the auto pilot to send you to the furthest habitable planet.
-That happened to be Alba, a factory farm with automated orbital defenses.
+So you did what any self-respecting spoiled teenager would do: you stole your father's private luxury spacecraft and directed the vessel's auto pilot to the farthest known habitable planet.
+That planet happened to be Alba, a factory farm with automated orbital defenses.

-The wreckage of your spaceship crashed into the farming complex, but you were forced to flee even from there because the AI prioritizes its crops over the life of a ship-wrecked survivor.
+What remained of the spacecraft crashed into an automated farming complex, but you were forced to flee even from there because the AI prioritized its crops over your life.

-How can yous survive?
+How can you survive?
 What horrors have the ruthless automated farming systems inflicted on the planet's native flora and fauna?

 **Warning: NSFW with creatures possible / likely.**